 First, a little background.
 I’ve worked in tech journalism since my daughter was still in diapers, and my daughter had access to computers her entire life.
 At the ripe old age of 11, my daughter helped review her first tech book, Hackerteen.
 She’s been a beta tester (and bug finder) for Ubuntu (Jaunty Jackalope release), and also used Linux Mint.
 Instead of asking for a car for her 16th birthday, my daughter asked for a MacBook Pro.
 (I know, I know … kids today.)

 My daughter traveled with me to DrupalCon in Denver for “spring break”, attended the expo at OSCON 2012, and even attended and watched me moderate a panel at the first Women in Advanced Computing (WiAC ’12) conference at USENIX Federated Conferences Week.
-Thanks to my career, my daughter’s Facebook friends list includes Linux conference organizers, an ARM developer and Linux kernel contributor, open source advocates, and other tech journalists.
+Thanks to my career, my daughter’s Facebook friends list includes Linux conference organizers, an ARM developer and Linux kernel contributor, the creat, open source advocates, and other tech journalists.
 My daughter is bright, confident, independent, tech saavy, and fearless.
 In fact, she graduated high school last May — two years early — and is now attending high school in India as her “gap year” before heading off to college.

 So what’s the problem?

 During the first semester of my daughter’s junior/senior year, she took her first programming class.
 She knew I’d be thrilled, but she did it anyway.